gtatters/ARGHCodingClub/README.md

 - Data and code examples may be uploaded to this site, so be able to provide sample datasets if necessary.

-## When, Where, What
+## When, Where

-- Every other monday, starting Monday, January 6
+- Schedule: Every other monday, starting Monday, January 6
-- 12 - 1 pm (unless otherwise noted)
+- Time: 12 - 1 pm (unless otherwise noted)
-- Digital Scholarship Laboratory
+- Location: Digital Scholarship Laboratory

+## Details

 - Bring your laptop with R/Rstudio installed
-- Bring current problems you need help with
+- Bring current problems or challenges in R you need help with
-- Bring novel solutions you want to share
+- Bring novel solutions in R you want to share
-- Be willing to help with R
+- Be willing to help others with R solutions

 ## Sessions from 2018